 - If you have previously received a mini-grant = Submission of required expense report and evaluation form.

 In addition to filling out the “Mini-Grant General Application,” the following items need to be completed to be considered...

 - An email or letter from your adviser expressing their support. (can be emailed to Bro.
 Brandon Paluch, SM, Coordinator of Community Outreach)

 - Your club budget report from the last semester (if already turned in at the beginning of this semester, please disregard).

 - One letter of recommendation/support (from community partner, volunteer, or other supporter)

 Please note, if funded, your club is required to turn in a final expense report and evaluation.
 Expense report and evaluation forms will be provided to you.
 These items are due by the end of the semester for a one-time activity or by the end of the academic year for an on-going activity.

-*NOTE: There will be UD employees on the decision committee who may not be familiar with each service club, so please be thorough on all responses*
+*NOTE: There will be UD employees on the decision committee who may not be familiar with each service club, so please be thorough with all responses*

 If you have any questions about filling out the application, contact the Coordinator of Community Outreach and/or the Director of the Center for Social Concern.